Susannah Lees

 roll."
 From there, the Captain dispatched

-two men to Fort Bridger in quest of animals to help them
+two men to Fort Bridger

 Word reached President Brigham Young of